Deeply supervised salient object detection with short connections: Deep Supervision with Short Connections

-\subsection{Inference}
+Our network is based on the publicly available Caffe library \cite{jia2014caffe} and the open implementation of FCN \cite{long2015fully}.
+As mentioned above, we choose VGGNet \cite{simonyan2014very} as our pre-trained model for better comparison with other works.

+\subsubsection{Inference}

-The architecture we use in this work can be found in \figref{fig:arch}.
-The illustration of how to build a short connection can be seen in \figref{fig:sConnect}.
-Although a series of short connections are introduced, the quality of the prediction maps produced by the deepest and the shallowest side outputs is unsatisfactory.
-Regarding this fact, we only fuse three side outputs during inference while throwing away the other three side outputs by directly setting $f_{1}$, $f_{5}$, and $f_{6}$ to 0.
-Let $\tilde{Z}_{1}, \cdots, \tilde{Z}_{6}$ denote the side output maps.
+Although a series of short connections are introduced, the quality of the prediction maps produced by the deeper and the shallower side outputs is still unsatisfactory.
+Regarding this fact, during the testing phase, we adopt a more complicated combination of these side outputs.
+Let $\tilde{Z}_{1}, \cdots, \tilde{Z}_{6}$ denote the score map of each side output, respectively.
 They can be computed by $\tilde{Z}_{m} = h(\tilde{R}_{\text{side}}^{(m)})$.
-Therefore, the fusion output map and the final output map can be computed by
+Recall that $h(\cdot)$ in our case is the sigmoid function.
+Therefore, the fusion output map can be computed by